erniej/nomster/README.md

 A Yelp style restaurant review application

-Check out the live Flixter application [here](https://nomster-ernie-jamison.herokuapp.com) and add a favorite restaurant of yours.
+Check out the live Nomster application [here](https://nomster-ernie-jamison.herokuapp.com) and add a favorite restaurant of yours.

 ### Features: